lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Obtain the authentication credential (CRED_R) and the authentication key of R from the application (or by other means).

 * Verify Signature_or_MAC_2 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg2-proc}}.
+Make the result of the verification available to the application.

 If any processing step fails, the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.